ceilingfans/emond/README.md

 This will print the help message where you can find more options

 # Testing
+NOTE: This only does lexing and runtime checks for error, you are not able to add expected values yet
 - Create a `test` directory
 - Put your test files into the directory
 - Suffix these files with `.test.em`